controlecidadao/samantha_ia/README.md

 ---

-➕ Adds the next token to the model response when `Learning Mode` is enabled.
+➕ Adds the next token to the model response when `Learning Mode` is activated.

 ---